tonamatos/treebonacci/README.md

 <img src="./graph.jpg" width="600"/>
 </p>

 Construction of a family of Fibonacci-type trees that arise in the study of sparse amoeba graphs.
-Concretely, it is the first example of an infinite family of global amoebas with arbitrary maximum degree ([2, Section 3]).
+Concretely, it is the first example of an infinite family of global amoeba trees of arbitrary maximum degree ([2, Section 3]).

 Recently, it was found that these trees are actually *local* amoebas, which is stronger (see [1]).
 That project was in part inspired by the computations present in this repository.